botlabs-gg/yagpdb-docs-v2/content/learn/beginner/datatypes-1.md

 A boolean is a data type that can only have one of two values: `true` or `false`.
 Booleans are used to represent the truth value of an expression.
 For instance, `5 > 3` would evaluate to `true`, while `5 < 3` would evaluate to `false`.

 You can think of it as a light switch: it can either be on (`true`) or off (`false`).
-Booleans are used in conditional statements, such as `if` statements, to determine which branch of the code should be executed.
+Booleans are often used in conditional statements, such as `if` statements, to determine which branch of the code should be executed.